utkustnr/treble_stuff/README.md

 Accepted arguments : ` [dry or sync] [64{B}{FGOV}{NSZ}] [vndklite] [compress]` [^1]

 1. Sync is required for first run, dry can be run afterwards to speed up the process
-2. 64B is fixed, F for floss, G for gapps, O for gapps-go, V for vanilla, N for no su, S for su, Z for dynamic su
+2. 64B is fixed, F for foss, G for gapps, O for gapps-go, V for vanilla, N for no su, S for su, Z for dynamic su
 3. Vndklite version of the same image will be created if applied
 4. Images will be compressed into .xz and originals gets deleted if applied